nus-cs2030s/2324-s2/docs/08-static-method.md

 # Unit 8: Class Methods

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - understand the differences between instance methods and class methods
     - be able to define and use a class method
     - know that the `main` method is the entry point to a Java program
     - the modifies and parameters required for a `main` method

 Let's suppose that, in our program, we wish to assign a unique integer identifier to every `Circle` object ever created.
 We can do this with the additions below: